jeffrey-w/new-haven/README.md

 ## Build Instructions

-New Haven may be build from the command line using CMake.
+New Haven may be built from the command line using CMake.

 First, clone this repository: